Manishearth/gstreamer-presentation/talk.md

 ♫

 servo-media has a Rust API that's deliberately close to the WebAudio API, but internally message-based.
 It's used by instantiating an audio context, which internally sets up the processing thread, as well as any backend state.
 Then, one can request the creation of nodes, and connect them up.
-There are various messages you can send nodes -- like asking them to start or modifying their parameters.
+There are various messages you can send nodes -- like asking them to start, or modifying their parameters.

 This library is designed to be drop-in in Servo; Servo has to do a very small amount of work to use features from this library since most of it is abstracted away.
 It's also designed to be useful for other users -- if people want to process audio using a WebAudio-like API in Rust, this crate can do it!